-A Guide to the 2019 to 2020 Winter Fuel Payment, a lump sum for heating costs for the elderly and pensioners to help them keep warm in winter.
+A Guide to the Winter Fuel Payment, a lump sum for heating costs for the elderly and pensioners to help them keep warm in winter.

 A guide to prescription charges from April 2019 to 2020 for sick and disabled people in the UK.
 Information on free prescriptions, claiming a refund, pre-payment certificates and exemption certificates for certain medical conditions.
 Find out more

 A guide to dental charges and who can get free treatment or a reduction in the cost of NHS dental treatment.
 Find out more